itoleck/WindowsPerformance/ETW/Tools/WPT/WPA/Boot and Logon Performance Phases.md

 # Boot trace phases

-Wpa.exe boot analysis
+## Wpa.exe boot analysis

 ![WPA Boot Phases](/ETW/Tools/WPT/WPA/images/bootphasegraph.png)

 If the Boot Phases graph is unavailable, use the below information to find the durations of each boot phase.

 Alternativley, the [ETLReports](https://github.com/itoleck/ETLReports) tool can be used to create a .csv file and .png file of the boot phase information.
 The Windows Performance Toolkit application, xperf.exe can also create an .xml report using actions.
 See **xperf.exe -help processing** for more information.
+Wpaexporter.exe also from the Windows Performance Toolkit can also be used to export data from .etl traces.
+See **wpaexporter.exe /?** for more information.

+* ETLReports always outputs to formatted .csv format for easy digestion into other systems.

 .\etlreports.exe --infile:<.etl file path> --processor:bootphases --outfile:<output directory>